 Best Places to Relax in Malaysia for Travelers

-For a much-needed downtime, choose to simply relax in Malaysia – there are plenty of interesting choices for a getaway weekend or a week’s vacation!
+For much-needed downtime, choose to relax in Malaysia – there are plenty of exciting choices for a getaway weekend, long public holidays, or a week’s vacation!

-Malaysia’s capital, Kuala Lumpur, is a popular destination for expat families to spend their vacations here.
+Malaysia’s capital, Kuala Lumpur, is a popular destination for foreign families to spend their vacations.

 Kuala Lumpur’s bustling streets, modern office towers, and mall with its cosmopolitan air no longer bear the traces of the tin-mining town’s humble beginnings.

 Let’s explore what Malaysia has in store for a relaxing getaway.